zwizwa/logan/README.md

 The git repository is at https://github.com/zwizwa/logan

+If Rust is not installed, the tool `rustup` can be used.
+E.g. on Ubuntu this can be done using `sudo snap install rustup --classic`, followed by `rustup install stable`.

 Use `cargo build` to compile the rust code.

 Included in the `dev` directory is a C++ wrapper for the Saleae Logic